seratch/slack-edge/README.md

       .command("/hello-cf-workers",
         async (req) => {
-          // sync handler, which is resposible to ack the request return ":wave: This app runs on Vercel Edge Function platform!";
+          // sync handler, which is resposible to ack the request return ":wave: This app runs on Cloudflare Workers!";
         },
         async ({ context: { respond } }) => {
           // Lazy listener, which can be executed asynchronously